gagle/node-properties/README.md

 There are too many options that you can enable but, which of them should you use?
 Well, this depends on what you need but I like to enable the following ones:

-- __namespaces__: Extremly useful if you want to organize your configuration files using namespaces and access the data using javascript objects.
+- __namespaces__: Extremly useful if you want to organize your configuration files using namespaces and access the data using JavaScript objects.
 For example:

   ```
   db.pool.min 5